eloibove/ssfm/README.md

 ```

 ## How it works
 This package relies on the Direct Linear Transform method.
 This method allows the triangulation of a 3D point based on 2D correspondences of the same point on various cameras (different viewpoints).
 This is done by arranging the problem x1=P1*X, x2=P2*X in a particular way so that it can be solved using Least Squares.
 This method is non-iterative and gives decent results with a low computation time.
-If the accuracy needs to be higher, a bundle adjustment algorithm that takes these results as input can improve the accuracy, also taking into account the lens distortion parameters, that the DLT method ignores.
+If the accuracy needs to be higher, a bundle adjustment algorithm that takes these results as input can improve the accuracy, also taking into account the lens distortion parameters, that the DLT basic method ignores.

 ## References
 http://kwon3d.com/theory/dlt/dlt.html